Do you accept my insurance?

 If I need to see the doctor today, can I do a walk in?

-- We see walk-ins from 8:30am- 12pm every morning.
-Afternoon times vary, but typically, each day we stop accepting walk-ins 45 minutes prior to closing.
+- We see walk-ins from 8:30am- 11:00 am every morning.
+Afternoon times vary, but typically, each day we stop accepting walk-ins at 4:00 pm.
+We don't take walk-ins on Fridays.
 Should the schedule be too full or the wait too long, we will ask that you schedule an appointment.

 Who will I see when I come for my visit?